 Herman Miller’s Aeron chair is a legend, as is the company’s commitment to environmental sustainability.
 From a green perspective, however, the chair’s armrests were a weak point.
 Herman Miller asked us to propose a cost competitive, locally produced environmentally friendly alternative to injection molded PVC.

-Working with Intex, Royal Technologies developed an armrest from a self-skinning polyurethane foam, eliminating the use of PVC entirely while at the same time simplifying production and cutting both the cost and weight of the finished component by roughly 20%.
+Royal Technologies developed an armrest from a self-skinning polyurethane foam, eliminating the use of PVC entirely while at the same time simplifying production and cutting both the cost and weight of the finished component by roughly 20%.

 Aeron Chair Achieves MBDC Silver Certification